-Over the past three years, TMX Group Inc. has implemented or initiated several technology initiatives designed to provide its customers with state of the art levels of technology.
-In the first half of 2010, it completed the first phase of Enterprise Expansion: a multi-phased initiative to provide customers with significantly improved trading technology and performance by expanding the infrastructure across the equity trading and data enterprise.
-In November 2011, it successfully completed the second phase of the Enterprise Expansion project.
-This phase of the project delivered higher throughput and capacity, more than doubling existing capabilities.
+Over the past few years, we implemented or initiated several technology initiatives designed to provide our customers with state of the art levels of technology.
+In the first half of 2010, we completed the first phase of Enterprise Expansion, an initiative to provide customers with significantly improved trading technology and performance by expanding the infrastructure across the equity trading and data enterprise.